 I decided to share my music memories of singers I grew up listening to on the radio and some that I had the opportunity to meet personally through my private collection of hundreds of authentic autographs, personal items and clothing once owned by Country Music, Rock n Roll and R&B singers.
-You can see this private collection at the Music Memories Museum located inside Main Street Market Antique Mall.
-I thought this would be great because of all the local music history and memories right here in Swainsboro Georgia.
-Such as Grand Ole Opry star Webb Pierce once owned the local radio station and the Nancy Auditorium here in Swainsboro.
-Hundreds of singers performed on this stage back in the 1950s, 60's, and 70's...such as Patsy Cline, Johnny Cash, Jerry Lee Lewis, George Jones and Lorreta Lynn....And did you know Hank Williams Jr. had his very first performance on this stage with his mother Audrey Williams in March 1958 at the age of only eight years old.
-You can read more music history like this in the museum, all at no cost, Free Admission.
+You can see my private collection at the Music Memories Museum located inside Main Street Market Antique Mall.
+I thought Swainsboro Georgia would be a great location for the museum because of all the music history it has.

 Sincerely, Michael Bright

 Hank Williams Jr. - Personal Stage Worn Suit.
 His first time on a stage was here in Swainsboro, Ga in 1958 at the age of only 8 years old.
 He performed with his mother Audrey Williams at the historical Nancy Auditorium.